sophiedeakin/Snake/README.md

 ## Target Audience

-The game was built to target individuals who love classic arcade-style games, and gamers who enjoy playing games on either PC, tablet,or mobile.
+The game was built to target individuals who love classic arcade-style games, and gamers who enjoy playing games on either PC, tablet, or mobile.

 ## Business Goals